Fact Sheet G4

 • unreasonable invasion of your privacy.

 You must apply within six months of the remarks being made.
 If exceptional circumstances cause you to apply late (for example, serious illness or absence abroad), explain the reasons in your letter.
+Your reason for applying late cannot be that you only just found out about this procedure.

 The Speaker checks your application is not trivial, frivolous or vexatious and that it is practical for the Privileges Committee to consider it.